intel/trustauthority-client-for-go/tdx-cli/README.md

 ## Prerequisites

-The defalut TDX CLI has dependency on Intel SGX DCAP.
+The default TDX CLI has dependency on Intel SGX DCAP.
 Install TDX Attestation library dev package from Intel SGX DCAP.
 Instructions follows.

 ### For Ubuntu* OS
 Install the Debian package for `libtdx-attest-dev` following these steps: